AdeelH/save-win-lockscreen-images/README.md

 # Windows lockscreen image extractor

 Windows 10 spotlight often turns up some great pictures that you might want to save permanently.
 For example, to use as a desktop background.
-This simple Python script for automatically extracts these images from the hellish depths of `AppData/Local` and saves them to your `Pictures` folder.
+This simple Python script automatically extracts these images from the hellish depths of `AppData/Local` and saves them to your `Pictures` folder.

 ## How it works
 The script performs the following steps: